A Comprehensive Guide to Year-End Giving

 Social Media For Year-End Fundraising

-Social media is certainly one of the easiest and (free) ways to promote your year-end campaign.
-That being said, you don’t want to just put out a Tweet and Facebook post and call it a day.
-It’s important to create a plan and be strategic with your social media outreach and engagement, no matter if it’s a central element to your campaign or just as a way to promote it.
+Social media is one of the most accessible and cost-effective ways to promote your year-end campaign.
+But it’s not enough to simply post on platforms like X (formerly Twitter) and Facebook and call it a day.
+It’s essential to have a well-thought-out plan and be strategic with your outreach and engagement across platforms like Instagram, TikTok, LinkedIn, and more—whether social media is a key part of your campaign or just a tool to help boost visibility.

 Keep these best practices in mind for your year-end campaign: